Rahul-Haridas/deepdrive/README.md

 # Steps

-1) Go to VGGNet.py to train a VGGNet-16 model for semantic segmentation.
+1) Go to vgg_model.py to train a VGGNet-16 model for semantic segmentation.

 2) Save the ouput images of Semantic Segmentation and give it as input to visual saliency detection.

-3)
+3) Then go to sal.ipynb python notebook for visual saliency detection.

+4) Whole the work is implemented in Google Collab.